094459/newsletter-oss-projects/README.md

 **dynamomq**

 [dynamomq](https://aws-oss.beachgeek.co.uk/3j1) is a project from Yuichi Watanabe that provides a message queuing library that leverages the features of DynamoDB to achieve high scalability, reliability, and cost efficiency.
 Notably, its ability to dynamically edit message order and attributes enables flexible adaptation to application requirements.
 Compared to existing solutions, DynamoMQ offers ease of management for developers while providing the reliability of fully managed services like Amazon SQS.
 It also encompasses key functionalities expected from a message queue, such as concurrent processing with multiple goroutines, Dead Letter Queues, and ensuring FIFO (First In, First Out) order. (#183)

+**language-server-runtimes**

+[language-server-runtimes](https://aws-oss.beachgeek.co.uk/3qe) is a JSON-RPC based protocol for interactions between servers and clients (typically embedded in development tools).
+The README covers details around specification support and features supported, that will help you tailor this to your needs.(#192)

 ### Compute - Containers, EC2, Serverless